 - *parchment paper

-- In a large measuring cup, combine the yeast, agave and warm water.
+- In a large measuring cup, combine the yeast, 1 tablespoon of sugar and 1/2 c warm water.
 Stir gently until mostly combined and let sit for 10 minutes.

 - Once dough proofs, transfer to a flat surface and knead gently for a few seconds.
 Divide the dough into three equal dough balls.
 Each should weigh about 15.4 ounces.